-If a student is placed in ISS (In-School Supervision) and breaks the rules, he/she will be suspended pending review of the offense.
-When the suspended student returns, he/she will have to complete the original ISS placement.
-Students assigned to ISS will participate in mandatory community service at the High School.
-Students will not be able to participate in, or attend any, school activities while they are assigned to ISS.
+If a student is placed in ISS and breaks the rules, he/she will be suspended pending review of the offense.
+When the suspended student returns, he/she will complete the original ISS placement.
+Students assigned to ISS will participate in mandatory community service at the high school.
+Students will not be able to participate in, or attend, any school activities while they are assigned to ISS.